nci/gsky/install/README.md

 - **Segmentation Fault**

 This message appears sometimes, even though the script has run to completion and everything has been installed correctly.
 Unsure what it means or its impact on downstream operations.
-It is best to restart the installation until the error does not happen.
+It too appears to be related to a [possibly] faulty VM installation.
+It is best to redo the VM installation until the error does not happen.

 **END OF SECTION**